-Setting targets for loan purchases in all rural areas highlights our commitment to supporting affordable lending that responsibly expands homeownership opportunities for rural households nationwide.
-We estimate that we will provide a total of close to \$25 billion in liquidity to finance rural homes in 2026 and 2027.
+[The Setting loan purchase targets that we set in Year 1 and work toward in years 2 and 3 for loan purchases in all rural areas highlights](#) our commitment to supporting affordable lending that responsibly expands homeownership opportunities for rural households nationwide.
+[We estimate that we will provide a total of close to \\$25 billion in liquidity to finance rural homes in 2026 and 2027.](#)

-As we sharpen our focus on purchasing loans in all rural areas, our continuing, extensive lender engagement will result in lenders gaining more financing options and more confidence in lending in rural areas.
+[As we sharpen our focus on purchasing loans in all rural areas, our continuing, extensive lender engagement will result in lenders gaining more financing options and more confidence in lending in rural](#)

+areas.
 More lenders also will gain access to the secondary market, with some likely becoming Freddie Mac lenders.